 Dr. Renata Furst

-Associate Dean for Hispanic Engagement & Professor of Scripture and Spirituality
+Associate Dean for Hispanic Engagement, Montalbano Chair in Scripture

 Dr. Rodolfo Felíces Luna